chimera-linux/cports/Packaging.md

 be made for `contrib` (such as when the software is high profile and the latest stable release is very old and provides worse user experience) but not for `main`.

+<a id="correct_templates"></a>
+### Writing Correct Templates

+Most importantly, keep it simple.
+The `cbuild` system is designed to make correct things easy and terse, and bad things ugly and complicated.
+If there is any doubt (i.e. something you consider good but it is inconvenient to write in `cbuild` templates) feel free to report it in the issue tracker.

+Keep conditional stuff to a minimum.
+This includes:

+1) Cross-compiling handling should be generalized to be the same for native in most cases.
+The system provides facilities to simplify doing that; for example handling of `sysroot` in profiles should be entirely transparent.
+2) Cross-compiled packages should be functionally equal to native ones and have comparable contents.
+If this is not the case, the template is not be eligible for cross-compilation.
+3) There are no assumptions on which architectures are cross-compiled and which are not.
+You should always assume that every architecture is both native and cross.
+4) Templates should not perform any contents patching by themselves (e.g. like via `sed`) and especially not conditionally.
+A generic patch should be written instead.

+You should never make any assumptions about the build environment.
+Things like substituting specific default `CFLAGS` for something else is always wrong.
+Instead, assume that the original value can be any, and if you need a specific value, override it by passing it after the default.

+Build styles should be used when appropriate.
+When not using build styles, standard template variables should still be used, and expanded where necessary.

+Build phases should be considered atomic, and builds should be considered resumable.
+Do not store any in-memory state between build phases, as you cannot be sure that the build will not be resumed from after the phase has run.
+Use the `init_` template functions to deal with such state, as they are guaranteed to run every time.

+Care should be taken to avoid build-time dependency cycles.
+Cases where building a package requires another package to be already built are always wrong.
+Every package should be buildable with just a `bldroot` and an entirely empty repository (i.e. `cbuild` should be able to build the entire dependency tree at will).
+Sometimes this requires disabling tests.
+It is a good idea that even test suites that cannot be run or are somehow broken and disabled by default are still set up.
+That ensures someone can either find a solution later, fix it, or at least be able to see which parts of the suite run successfully by forcing the test run.

+The build environment takes care to minimize differences between possible hosts the builds may be run in.
+However, there may always be edge cases, and tests should not rely on edge cases - they must be reproducible across all environments `cbuild` may be run in.

 <a id="phases"></a>
 ## Build Phases